llehctiMH/Ashur/README.md

 Ashur is a 2D, top-down single-player fantasy-adventure game, where an owl faces large bosses and progresses through the levels of Falconmont to defeat the old gods.
-Throughout the players journey they will encounter variously challengin enemies inspired by Mesopotamian mythology.
+Throughout the players journey they will encounter various increasingly challenging enemies inspired by Mesopotamian mythology.

 Production 2:
 The  game is in an incomplete and only slightly operational state.